 - Dip your fingers in vinegar water.
 Sushi rice is quite sticky and will likely end up all over your hands.
 To prevent this, before touching the rice, dip your fingers into a small bowl of water that has a splash of vinegar added to it.

 This is my variation on the popular dragon roll sushi, but you will find other versions that include additional ingredients or variations.
 Here are a few things you can include in/on your dragon roll (and still call it a dragon roll):

 Like most sushi, a dragon roll is typically served with sides of soy sauce, wasabi, and pickled ginger.
 You can also top it with Japanese mayo, spicy mayo, or eel sauce if desired.

-This sushi roll makes a great appetizer to share, maybe before some yaki udon.
+This shrimp tempura sushi makes a great appetizer to share – maybe before some yaki udon.
 As an appetizer, this recipe works great for 4 to 6 people.

-Or enjoy as a main course.
+Or, you can enjoy it as a main course.
 If I’m hungry enough, I want a whole roll to myself!
-So in that case, this recipe would feed 2 hungry people as a main course.
+So, in that case, this recipe would feed 2 hungry people as a main course.

 How to Store